testground/testground/docs/USAGE.md

    --help, -h  show help
 ```

-### How testground guesses the source directory
+### How Testground guesses the source directory

 In order to build test plans, Testground needs to know where its source directory is located.
 Testground can infer the path in the following circumstances:

-1. When calling testground from PATH while situated in the source directory, or subdirectory thereof.
+1. When calling `testground` from PATH while situated in the source directory, or subdirectory thereof.
 2. If the testground executable is situated in the source directory (such as when you do `go build .`), or a subdirectory thereof.

 For special cases, supply the `TESTGROUND_SRCDIR` environment variable.

-## Starting a testground daemon
+## Starting a Testground daemon

----

-⚠️ In the past, if the `[client]` section in the `.env.toml` file was not set
-up, we would start an embedded daemon to service the request.
-To avoid
-confusion, we no longer do that.

----

 Testground has a daemon/client architecture: